syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 ## Enable MultiSelection

-In [SfCartesianChart]() we can perform Multiple Selection for both DataPointSelection and SeriesSelection by selecting more than one segment in a series or more than one series in the chart by setting [SelectionBrush]() color and ChartSelectionType as Multiple, else by setting the [SelectedIndexes]() value from the viewmodel and set ChartSelectionType as Multiple to either [DataPointSelectionBehavior]() or [SeriesSelectionBehavior]() for load time selection changes.
+In [SfCartesianChart](), we can perform Multiple Selection for both DataPointSelection and SeriesSelection by selecting more than one segment in a series or more than one series in the chart by setting [SelectionBrush]() color and ChartSelectionType as Multiple, else by setting the [SelectedIndexes]() value from the ViewModel and set ChartSelectionType as Multiple to either [DataPointSelectionBehavior]() or [SeriesSelectionBehavior]() for load time selection changes.

 {% tabs %}